 In my experience you have an important choice: you can define your own Career Destiny or you can let an aptitude test limit you to defining only your aptitude.

 By design, career aptitude tests limit your choices.
 They are designed to label you.
-They measure you by comparing you.
-They put you “into a box” instead of freeing you to be your best unique self.
+They measure you by comparing you to other test takers.
+They put you “into a category box” instead of freeing you to be your best unique self.

 You need to ask yourself if this kind of psychological analysis really helps you to find what kind of job you should go into.

 Why measure your mind with psychometric tests?

 They may be called aptitude tests, career tests or personality tests.
 They are all some form of what are known as Psychometric tests.